1/17/2020

 speaker

-David
+David Turner

 Yeah, I think for the time being, as I was trying to get to that point earlier, is if you think about provisioning for 2020, the first thing you ought to think about is what's your charge-off expectation for us next year?
 Then what is the loan growth, net loan growth expectation for us next year?
 We've given you guidance that says our net loans will be flat.
 We'll grow on an adjusted basis, but we have a runoff of our vehicle portfolio that will be working against balances there.
 And then your third, and so the third component would be what are you growing?
-The mix makes a difference and we'll give you some more granular data later to help you there.
-And then what's your expectation of the economic outlook from quarter to quarter?
-And that could be, that could change.
+The mix makes a difference, and we'll give you some more granular data later to help you there.
+And then what's your expectation of the economic outlook from quarter to quarter? and that could change.
 Now, we think the economy is going to be fairly stable this year.
 That's our going-in thought, but that can change.
 And so those are the roughly four pieces that you need to have in terms of projecting seasonal provisioning.

 speaker